TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 a.equal?(b) #=> false
 ```

 This happens because computers can't store strings efficiently in the same way as they store numbers.
-So although the values of the variables are the same.
-The computer will have created two separate string objects in memory.
+So although the values of the variables are the same, the computer will have created two separate string objects in memory.

-All of the above operators also work on data types other than numbers such as strings.
+All of the above operators also work on data types other than numbers, such as strings.
 Why not have a play around in a repl?

 ## Logical Operators
 Sometimes you'll want to write an expression that contains more than one condition.
-That's accomplished in Ruby with Logical Operators.
+That's accomplished in Ruby with logical operators.

 The operators are `&&`(and), `||`(or) and `!`(not).

-There are some differences between the word versions and their symbolic equivalents, particulary the way they evaluate code.
+There are some differences between the word versions and their symbolic equivalents, particularly the way they evaluate code.
 I recommend you read [this piece](http://www.virtuouscode.com/2010/08/02/using-and-and-or-in-ruby/) that will explain the differences.

-The `&&` operator returns true if **both** the left and right expression return true.
+The `&&` operator returns true if **both** the left and right expressions return true.

 ```ruby
 if 1 < 2 && 5 < 6